 Courtesy of Laura Neiheisel

 There are many misconceptions about what addiction looks like.
-Let me tell you right now, they sit by you in church, they are your neighbors and your friends, your coworkers.
+Let me tell you right now, people struggling with addiction sit by you in church.
+They are your neighbors and your friends, your coworkers.
 They hold leadership positions and are philanthropists.
 Maybe they are even your spouse.
 They come from affluence.
 It’s much easier to try to make it seem far away, or that there’s a certain characteristic to define an addict.
 That way people can pretend it’s not an extremely large problem nearby.
 We should talk about this more.
 Because addiction thrives in the secrets and in the hiding.
 Addiction doesn’t care.

 We all worship something.
 For my mother, alcohol became her god.
 It was the first thing she thought about when she woke up and the last thing she thought about before she fell asleep.
 What started it?
 That story is different for everyone.
 Her uncles thought it was funny at parties to get her and her siblings drunk as young as the ages of 12 and 13.
 My grandma, her mother, was also bound by alcoholism and it was what ultimately ended her life.
 The process was gradual over years for my mother as she became an adult.
 But the ending is the same.